-5. JOOLA Midsize Compact Table Tennis Table
+5. JOOLA Midsize Compact Table

 You might think that you don’t have enough space for a table tennis table because your home or apartment is too small, but the compact design of this one ensures that it fits into any space.

 At just 36-inches by 36-inches when folded, it will fit into most of the closets in your home.
 The table unfolds quickly and creates a perfectly flat and stable table that is suitable for most players.

 When unfolded, the metal legs create the stability that you need to keep the table upright as the balls go flying.
 It features white markings that help you see when you score and when a ball is out.

 In addition to the table, JOOLA also gives you a net that affixes to the center of the playing surface in seconds.
 You can remove the net or leave it in place when storing this model too.
 The manufacturer sends this table to you fully assembled and ready to use as soon as you remove the packaging.